 What is the importance of studying the cardiovascular system during recovery from exercise?

-According to researchers, your heart rate recovery following the completion of your workout has been established as a predictor of coronary artery disease.
+According to researchers, heart rate recovery after completing your workout has been established to predict coronary artery disease.

 - The reactivation of the parasympathetic nervous system (PNS.)